I might have read a copy of Starlog a quarter of a century ago…

 I had no idea.
 I figured she was another reporter.
 He told me it was Chrissie Hynde of the Pretenders.
 I still had no idea who she was.
 So either she thought my remark was clever or that I was a complete dolt for not knowing who she was.
 But I like to think that somewhere out there is a photo from that event with a caption like “Chrissie Hynde with unidentified lover.”

+p.
 Can’t beat that.

 I think I just had a moment of personal revelation

-Listening to Blue Oyster Cult‘s “Cities on Flame”, I realized that the reason all of these older albums I love have comparatively wimpy-sounding drum tracks is because the drummers are too good–to make a big goddamned noise, you have to hit so hard that you lose any notion of subtlety.
+Listening to [_Blue Oyster Cult_]’s “Cities on Flame”, I realized that the reason all of these older albums I love have comparatively wimpy-sounding drum tracks is because the drummers are too good–to make a big goddamned noise, you have to hit so hard that you lose any notion of subtlety.

 John Bonham is arguably the prominent exception.
 Even when he’s beating the crap out of his kit–on “We’re Gonna Groove”, for instance (though listening back to it, its drum track is less in-your-face than I imagine it to be)–he’s still got a very subtle way with timing.